gvwilson/sensibleadventures/bookster/bookster.md

 pasture.
-She wasn't supposed to–it was twice as far from town as the upper pasture, at the end of a steep path, and there were places where one bad stumble would mean a long slide down a steep, stony hill, followed by an even longer drop–but Niquolas had joined Fraederiq in taunting her that morning, and she had lost the toy dragon Papaere Vurt had made for her out of a few scraps of leather, and she just wanted to get as far away from everyone as he could.
+She wasn't supposed to–it was twice as far from town as the upper pasture, at the end of a steep path, and there were places where one bad stumble would mean a long slide down a steep, stony hill, followed by an even longer drop–but she had lost the toy dragon Papaere Vurt had made for her out of a few scraps of leather, and Niquolas had joined Fraederiq in taunting her about it, and she just wanted to get as far away from everyone as he could.

 She stayed in the pasture, watching the goats and muttering angrily at the empty air, until her stomach started to rumble.
 As she walked back to town, she was so sunk in self-pity that she didn't see the rabbit hole until her foot went into it.
 "Ow, ow, ow!"
 She pulled her foot out of the hole and tested her weight on it.
-Pain shot up her leg.
+Pain shot through her ankle.

 Erileine started to cry, but then, in a moment that stayed with her the rest of his life, she stopped.
 She wasn't crying because she was